riiid/question-score/README.md

 # What does the score mean?

-You can check the explanation of KDA on https://arxiv.org/abs/2211.11902 now.
+You can check the explanation of KDA on [EMNLP 2022 paper](https://aclanthology.org/2022.emnlp-main.718/) now.
 The official link from EMNLP 2022 will soon be released.

 You can use $KDA_{small}$ or $KDA_{large}$ instead of heavy metric using all model.